kubermatic/docs/content/kubermatic/master/guides/installation/install_kkp_CE/_index.en.md

   It is possible to use a custom CA (i.e. self-signed certificates), but this is outside of the scope of this document.
 * For proper authentication, shared secrets must be configured between Dex and KKP.
-Likewise, Dex uses yet another random secret to encrypt cookiesstored in the users' browsers.
+Likewise, Dex uses yet another random secret to encrypt cookies stored in the users' browsers.
 * The expose strategy, that is the strategy used to expose the control plane components to the worker nodes (see the [expose strategy]({{< ref "../../kkp_networking/expose_strategies">}}))